MartinHowarth/lyrebot/README.md

 You need to create a lyrebird application so that users can authenticate your bot to use their voices.
 You can do that here: https://beta.myvoice.lyrebird.ai/developer

+### FFmpeg
+FFmpeg is required - you can install it from https://www.ffmpeg.org/download.html

 ### Python package (the bot itself)
 Install using: